• Skip to primary navigation

 Four process photos sowing how to make batter in a mixing bowl.

 • Combine the soy milk and vinegar in a medium bowl.
-Let sit for 5 minutes to curdle and slightly thicken.
+Let sit for 5 minutes to curdle.
 Preheat your waffle iron.

 • Add the oil, applesauce, and vanilla to the buttermilk and whisk to combine.